State terrorism: Myanmar

 Myanmar has been accused of state terrorism in the internal conflict.

 North Korea

-North Korea has been accused of state terrorism on several occasions, such as in 1983 in the Rangoon bombing, the Gimpo International Airport bombing, and in 1987 when North Korean agents detonated a bomb on Korean Air Flight 858, killing everybody aboard.
+North Korea has been accused of state terrorism on several occasions, such as in 1969 in the hijacking of a Korean Airlines plane, in 1983 in the Rangoon bombing, the Gimpo International Airport bombing, and in 1987 when North Korean agents detonated a bomb on Korean Air Flight 858, killing everybody aboard.

 Russia

 During the Ère des attentats, a period of conflict between anarchists and the French state, the Foyot bombing was either done by the French police or by the Russian Empire's secret police, the Okhrana, which would have sought to provoke troubles in France.